BenGlasser/stat-dash/README.md

  * clone this directory
  * init and update the git submodules
  * build and run the docker image found in [stat-dash-postgres](./stat-dash-postgres/)
+ * Add or refresh the API key for the Roit API
  * run the backend from the root of [stat-dash-back](./stat-dash-back/)
  * run the frontend from the root of [stat-dash-web](./stat-dash-web/)
  * navigate to http://localhost:3000 and search for some summoners